 - Eye teaming and tracking problems

 So if you want to help your child succeed, make sure that their visual system is functioning at its best.
-Give your child the gift of great vision by visiting your optometrist at Brain Vision Institute in Schaumburg today.
+Give your child the gift of great vision by visiting your optometrist at Brain Vision Institute in South Barrington today.

 Ensuring your child has the visual skills to meet the demands of school is one of the best actions you can take for your child’s academic success.